absinthe-graphql/absinthe_graphql_ws/README.md

 end
 ```

+## Benchmarks

+Benchmarks live in the `benchmarks` directory, and can be run with `MIX_ENV=bench mix run benchmarks/<file>`.

 ## Contributing

-* Pull requests that may be rebased are preferrable to merges or squashes.
+- Pull requests that may be rebased are preferrable to merges or squashes.
-* Please **do not** increment the version number in pull requests.
+- Please **do not** increment the version number in pull requests.